 As far as public etiquette goes, there are a few general rules to keep in mind when disposing of your incontinence products.
 There are also a few tips and tricks to help make proper disposal easy, no matter where you are.
 Whether you’re traveling, at the office, shopping, or at a restaurant, with these tools and tips, you’ll be able to dispose of incontinence products easily and discreetly.

-If you’re disposing of UI products such as protective underwear, a protective pad, or another leak-proof garment in a public place, there are a few rules of etiquette to keep in mind that will make the disposal process easy.
+If you’re disposing of urinary incontinence products such as protective underwear, a protective pad, or another leak-proof garment in a public place, there are a few rules of etiquette to keep in mind that will make the disposal process easy.

 The best tip for proper, easy disposal of incontinence products is to find products that are easy to change.
 Look for protective underwear that can be torn from the sides as well as slipped on and off.
 This will make it easier to dispose of if you’re in a public restroom or smaller than normal restroom.

-If you have stress incontinence or overflow incontinence, you may tend to have smaller leaks, and you may not need as many cups of liquid protection, try our Premium Bladder Control Pads.
-With up to two cups of liquid protection, these are easily removed and replaced for convenience, discretion, and ease.
+If you have stress incontinence or overflow incontinence, you may tend to have smaller leaks, and you may not need as many cups of liquid protection, try Bladder Control Pads.
+With up to two cups of liquid protection, these disposable pads are easily removed and replaced for convenience, discretion, and ease.